Ceci007/-Bubble-Sort/README.md

 # Bubble Sort

-> In this project we solve the bubble sort algorithm in Ruby taking our best approach.
+> This is an implementation of the bubble sort algorithm using the Ruby programming language.

 ## Built With

-- Ruby
+- Ruby -v2.7.0p0

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

 ### Prerequisites

-- Code Editor
+- Ruby -v2.7.0p0
-- Teminal to test

 ### Setup